 eJournals Published by Centre for Research and Innovation:

 Before submitting the manuscripts, the author/s must make sure that 3 electronic version doc files (the manuscript package) are prepared for submissions.
-They include 1) a cover page that bears the title of the article, the author/s’ name and affiliation, and an abstract with keywords, and email IDs or phone numbers of the author/s only; 2) a main text only that should include the title of the article, main text and references without the name, affiliation and email IDs or phone numbers of the author/s; and 3) a latest brief CV including all co-authors (if the manuscript is co-authored).
-If there are any questions regarding the manuscript submission, please email us at firstname.lastname@example.org for more details.
+They include 1) a cover page that bears the title of the article, the author/s’ name and affiliation, and abstract with keywords, and email IDs or phone numbers of the author/s only; 2) a main text only that should include the title of the article, abstract with keywords, main text and references without the name, affiliation and email IDs or phone numbers of the author/s; and 3) a latest brief CV including all co-authors (if the manuscript is co-authored).
+To submit your article, please send it to firstname.lastname@example.org.

 The author/s submitting their manuscripts to the journal should follow the detailed guidelines given below while preparing their manuscripts.
 The manuscripts which do not meet these guidelines will not be considered for publication.